What is RankBrain?

-What is RankBrain?
-How does it work?
-And how can you optimize for it?
+But how does it work?
+And can you optimize for it?

-RankBrain is a ranking factor based on Artificial Intelligence and Machine Learning that forms part of the Hummingbird algorithm.
+RankBrain is a ranking factor based on artificial intelligence (AI) and machine learning that forms part of the Hummingbird algorithm.

 Google announced RankBrain in 2015 and said that it was handling about 15% of all Google searches.

 But just one year later, Danny Sullivan of Search Engine Land reported that RankBrain was being used in every Google search.

 According to Google, RankBrain is now the third most important ranking factor after content and links.

 The main thing about RankBrain is that it’s quite different to any other previous ranking factor.

 Because it uses machine learning or artificial intelligence.